Adjustment of Status

 Go to Preparing for Your Biometrics Services Appointment for more information.

 6. Go to your interview (if applicable)

-When you come to your interview, you (and the family member that filed the Form I-130 petition on your behalf, if applicable) must bring originals of all documentation submitted with this application including passports, official travel documents, and Form I-94 regardless if they are expired.
+When you come to your interview, you (and the family member who filed the immigrant petition for you, if applicable) must bring originals of all documentation submitted with the Form I-485 application.
+This includes passports, official travel documents, and Form I-94, regardless if they are expired.